Happy September everyone! With the kids back in school and our schedules becoming more hectic, we are on the hunt for delicious and nutritious snacks.

 Bake for 15-25 minutes, rotating pan once to ensure even baking.
 Check oven at 12-15 minutes to see if nuts are toasted and hardened in the middle of cookie sheet( not soft and sticky).
 My brittle was done at 15 minutes but every oven bakes differently so keep an eye on it to make sure it does not burn.
 If brittle is browning too quickly, lower temperature on oven to 325 degrees for the last 3-5 minutes or until set.

-- swap out almonds for pumpkin seeds or other seeds of choice.
+- swap out almonds for seeds of choice.
 A flavor combination I love are pumpkin seeds, dried cranberries, currants and mini chocolate chips.

 - Use any nuts of choice- the combinations are endless

 - Add/ substitute cardamom, cloves, ground ginger or nutmeg.
 Or sprinkle crushed red pepper for a spicy kick.
 I would start with 1/4 teaspoon.
 Adjust & taste as you go.